brianshef/scovillains/index.md

 This round is now worth double points, and double punishments.
 And whomever rolled gets to choose the minigame.
 And replace one item on the punishment list with a custom punishment of their own choosing.

+## Punishments

+These can stack up quickly; its best to avoid a punishment.
+The player getting punished must roll a die, and either accept the punishment or forfeit the game.

+1. Must eat three bites instead of one.
+1. Must speak in a silly accent the entire rest of the game; a slip up means they lose a point.
+1. Must not use personal pronouns; each slip up means they lose a point.
+1. Lose 3 points immediately.
+1. Give 1 point to the person who rolled the minigame.
+1. Must close eyes and spin around thirteen times after every bite.
+Throwing up equals forfeit.
+1. Must sing everything in a falsetto instead of speaking or singing any other way.
+Each slip up costs a point.
+1. Must drink a double shot of hot water before every bite.
+1. Cannot audibly exhale, sigh, groan, moan, or whine.
+Each slip up costs one point.
+1. Forfeits the right to drink any beverages for the duration of the game.